-- Direct signature required (DSR): Someone at your address can sign for the delivery.
-If no one is at the address, the courier service may reattempt the delivery.
+- Direct Signature Required (DSR): Someone at the delivery address can sign for the delivery.
+If no one is at the address, the courier service will reattempt the delivery.

-- Adult signature required (ASR): A driver will obtain a signature from someone at the delivery address who is at least the age of majority in the destination country.
+- Adult Signature Required (ASR): A driver will obtain a signature from someone at the delivery address who is the age of majority in the destination country.
 Government-issued photo identification or other identification accepted by local authorities will be required.
-For Canadian deliveries, the recipient must be 19 years of age and present government issued photo ID.
+For Canadian deliveries, the recipient must be 19 years of age and present a government-issued photo ID.